calcurates/module-woocommerce/readme.txt

 == Changelog ==

 = 1.5.7 =
-- Fix: PHP Warning ing rate request
+- Fix: PHP Warning in rate request

 = 1.5.6 =
 - Add: Display name for Merged Shipping Option has been added